THE STORY OF CABEL T-B RECORDING

 The CD booklet also breaks new ground being the first Cabel T-B recording

-to include song lyrics and "bonus photos".
-A very well done recording
+to include song lyrics and color "bonus photos".
+A very well done

-all around with only one drawback, the skits were a bit long and some were
+recording all around with only one drawback, the skits were a bit long

 THE STORY OF CABEL T-B RECORDING